 You could have different arrangements depending on the role and the needs of your employees.
-Discuss with them:
+You could talk about:

 - which roles can and cannot be done from home